What is emotional intimacy

-Emotional Intimacy is different from sexual intimacy.
-It is most generally related to emotional intelligence, communication, and feeling connected to a partner.
-Definitions vary on this subject.
-It can encompass passion and romance, a feeling of closeness to a partner, and often times focuses on communication or emotional conflicts with a partner or spouse.
+To define emotional intimacy, we can evidently say that it is most generally related to emotional intelligence, communication, and feeling connected to a partner.
+Emotional intimacy definition encompasses the degree of comfort , passion, romance, a feeling of closeness to a partner, and often times focuses on communication or emotional conflicts with a partner or spouse.

 Emotional intimacy overview

 Ideally, couples should feel connected to one another spiritually and emotionally.
 They have achieved this through mutual admiration, hormones, and endorphins that create the feelings associated with love.